allegheny-college-cmpsc-201-spring-2024/lox-student/README.md

 An example of a multi-line comment in the `C` tradition might look like any of the following:

 ```
-/* This is a comment using multiline, but really isn't */
+/* This is a comment using multiline, but isn't multiple lines */

 /*
   This is a comment